 The ballerina inside the transparent plastic blender container pirouettes to a wind-up music box playing "May Your Wish Come True".
 (15" height x 5" width x 5.5" depth)

-A custom made pierced crown on the top of the blender container says: Misstress of the Home.
-Misstress is misspelled intentionally.
+A custom-made pierced crown on the top of the blender container says Misstress of the Home.
+(Mistress in the title is misspelled intentionally.)
 I wanted the "MISS" to refer to the Miss America style of beauty competitions.
-It is also autobiographical as my name "Harriete" means "mistress of the home".
+It is also autobiographical as my name "Harriete" means "mistress of the home."
 Imagine that!
 Yes, it's true!
 I AM kind of obsessive about my house.
 No Kidding.
 Come and visit.

-Womanizer, Kitchen Queen has a 10 Button Panel with a plastic lamination.
+Womanizer, Kitchen Queen has a 10 Button Panel with plastic lamination.
 There is brass lettering on the front.
-The small black lettering says: LOVE, HONOR, OBEY, CHERISH, MIX, BLEND, STIR, CREAM, SPREAD, BEAR.
+The small black lettering says LOVE, HONOR, OBEY, CHERISH, MIX, BLEND, STIR, CREAM, SPREAD, BEAR.

-This appliance is one appliance from a series of appliances made from 1980 - 1988. (scroll down on the sculputure page to see all the appliances.)
+This appliance is one appliance from a series of appliances made from 1980 to 1988. (scroll down on the sculpture page to see all the appliances.)

-Immediately below is a SlideShare presentation with audio about how I designed and packed this work for shipping.
+Immediately below is a slide presentation on YouTube with audio about how I designed and packed this work for shipping.